 Get your colony to a population of one million to create your own self-sufficient NPC faction - leaving your mark on the game.

 Define a custom card deck for your ship, with cards provided by your ship, your skills or faction research.
 Engage in PvP combat at any time against players (it is one shared universe after all) including both ships and structures.

 Engage in PvE combat against coordinated NPC factions like the Descendants or fringe factions like the Outlanders.

 Hunt wildlife on planets you have charted to obtain wildlife parts using your own defined gear.
 Take part in raids or special events (a new one every month) that may involve combat in both defensive and offensive roles.

 Take combat focused missions or refine your skills in simulated combat and combat challenges (with rewards for the best performers).

-Steal cargo during combat or recover it from destroyed vessels, collect capsules from players and other rare loot.
+Steal cargo (or people) during combat or recover it from destroyed vessels, collect capsules from players and other rare loot.

 A computer window allows you to browse and review various reference information such as ship specifications, codex items, story chapters, galactic news and profit logs.

 Listen to audio logs recovered by all players in the game, voiced by professional actors (example below).